 If none is found in the first try, and you haven't disabled relayed transfers - it'll upload the photo to the Eye-Fi server online and never try to push it anywhere else again.
 The Eye-Fi software on your computer will then download it.
 ShutterSnitch can't do this - that's why you have to turn relayed transfers off.
 Don't give the card a chance to let the photo slip past us.

-The card will find ShutterSnitch and ask it if it knows "the password" (which it got when you ran the Set Up Eye-Fi Access guide).
+The card will find ShutterSnitch and ask it if it knows "the password" (which it got when you ran the Setup Guide).

 ShutterSnitch will reply "Here you go" and if the card is satisfied, it will start sending the file.
 Once it's done, ShutterSnitch will say "Thanks" - if it doesn't, the card will send again.
 If it does, the card will log the picture as having been sent and it will never send it anywhere again.